fareen341/Django-DRF-End-To-End/README.md

 from itertools import product
 cross_join_result = list(product(books, authors))

-4. To do `LEFT JOIN`, `OUTER JOIN` or Other join which ORM does not support then we can use Pandas for that:
+4. To do `LEFT JOIN`, `OUTER JOIN` or Other join which ORM does not support then we can use Pandas for that or use the raw sql query:

 import pandas as pd
 from BlogApp.models import Book, Author